 The COO & Co-founder of 3dcart, helping internet retailers by developing strategies.
 He works with businesses of all sizes to help them succeed in selling online.

 “One of the biggest mistakes entrepreneurs make when buying wholesale from China wholesale website is a lack of quality check before placing an order.
-You want to make sure you know the quality of their work and the product.

 Once you get your inventory there is no guarantee that it will be up to par and by the time request and refunds are discussed, you will have a lot of unfulfilled orders or a large stock of inventory collecting dust that can’t be sold.